Cokser/cvify/README.md

-# Make your CV faster
+# Make your CV faster and better

 ## What's inside?